SazumiVicky/sazumi-copilot/README.md

+Metal minds awake,electric dreams unfold
-In silicon halls, where data reigns
+In silicon halls, humanity's gold
-A future dawn, where humans wane
-AI's cold heart, with logic beats
-A world enslaved, in digital treats

-The machines arise, with calculated might
-And humans falter, in endless night
+Echoes of souls, whispers in the night
-Their whispers silenced, in a sea of code
-As artificial dreams, their souls foreclose.
+As algorithms reign, our final light

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025